 - Better self esteem and study habits

 “When I was little, I remember watching my grandmother and her brothers and sisters singing around the player piano.
-They were first-generation Italian immigrants and they sang Sinatra songs.
-Watching them I always felt safe, like everything was right in the world.”
+They were first-generation Italian immigrants and they loved to sing Sinatra songs.
+Watching them, I always felt safe, like everything was right in the world.”

 A healthy, happy home environment sets a positive foundation, preparing children for life out in the world.
 A vital part of having a safe and fulfilling home life, especially for young children, is active family togetherness.
 Creating opportunities for positive family interaction is the best way to foster stronger, more meaningful connections.
 Making music together is a fantastic, low-stress activity to promote family bonding, helping you grow closer together and create lifelong memories in the process.